josemvas/jobrun/README.rst

 ####################################################################################################
-jobToQueue: An unified command line tool to submit jobs toomputer clusters
+jobToQueue: An unified tool to submit jobs to computer clusters
 ####################################################################################################

 - jobToQueue supports PBS, LSF and SLURM